Which Wellness Petite Entrées Mini Filets Wet Recipes Get

 Wellness Petite Entrees Mini Filets Dog Food receives the Advisor’s second-highest tier rating of 4.5 stars.

-The Wellness Petite Entrees Mini Filets product line includes 4 recipe cups.
+The Wellness Petite Entrees Mini Filets product line includes the 4 recipe cups listed below.

-Wellness Petite Entrees Mini Filets with Roasted Beef, Carrots & Red Peppers was selected to represent the other products in the line for this review.
+Wellness Petite Entrees Mini Filets with Roasted Chicken, Beef, Carrots and Green Beans was selected to represent the other products in the line for detailed recipe and nutrient analysis.

-Wellness Petite Entrees Mini Filets with Roasted Beef, Carrots & Red Peppers
+Wellness Petite Entrees Mini Filets with Roasted Chicken, Beef, Carrots and Green Beans

 Estimated Dry Matter Nutrient Content